 Can You Train Your Chest Effectively With Resistance Bands?

-Resistance band training gets more and more mainstream and lots of people already know and experienced how effective they are.
+Resistance band training gets more and more mainstream and lots of people already know and experienced how effective it is.
 But there are still people out there who will tell you that bands don’t come close to weights or machines and are only good for warming up and so on.
 Don’t listen to them.
 You can very well stimulate your muscles by using resistance bands and have great results.
-You can build muscle, increase strength and also burn fat by working the resistance which bands generate.
+You can build muscle, increase strength and also burn fat by working against the resistance which bands generate.

 So the answer is 100% YES.

 Why Does Training With Resistance Bands Work